Minister of Small Business Development: Demographics

-South African Entrepreneurs
+South African entrepreneurs

 Women

 Research concludes that Women in South Africa are the most beneficial channel through which social entrepreneurship develops.
 Women are the fundamental part of any successful poverty reduction approach, due to their disproportionate level of poverty and the consequential effects of such on children and communities within their care.
 Research concludes that adding a gender lens to the creation of social enterprises is vital to the success of social entrepreneurship.
 Societies that promote gender equality have a higher occurrence of social entrepreneurship than those who do not.
 Business ownership may allow women to influence change and to make a difference in the lives of other women and the community in general.

 Youth

 Entrepreneurship education's positive effect has been studied regarding four areas of South African youth.
 It can help with self-confidence, understanding of financial and business issues, increased passion to succeed, and a greater desire to move on to higher education.
 Apartheid education is still prevalent in many South African areas which limits chances for success in social entrepreneurship.
 Statistics South Africa (2012) indicates that 71% of the unemployed are aged 25–34 and the unemployment rate among youth is 36%.
 About 3.3 million youth aged 15–34 are not employed or studying.
 However, there are programs in place to circumvent the gap between knowledge of business and the action of creating entrepreneurship.
 Youth Empowerment Service (YES) is the first social initiative between government and business which seeks out groundbreaking ways, through innovation and technology to create one million jobs for South Africa's youth.
 Junior Achievement (JA) Youth Enterprise Development Program, a richly layered educational experience that takes passionate achievers from the ages of 18 to 35 and teaches them how to establish a sustainable business.
 The SAB Foundation Tholoana Enterprise Development Program invests in entrepreneurs with a particular emphasis on women, youth, people in rural areas and entrepreneurs with a disability.
-All of these foundations are critical to the success of businesses in South Africa but, the centerpiece of all entrepreneurship in South Africa is the Innovation Summit.
-The Innovation Summit was started from a lack of entrepreneurship in South Africa to engage every citizen to participate in business.
-This summit hosts South African entrepreneurs and teaches people how to successfully start a business while enabling government absorption of new business ventures.
+All of these foundations are critical to the success of businesses in South Africa.